 A Guide to Evaluating Community Arts and Community Wellbeing

 ‘A ‘how to’ guide for community arts practitioners to assist them to evaluate the impacts of their community arts projects.
 Simple, straightforward and ready to use.
-It separates the evaluation into key stages and each stage includes a worksheet which guides the user through key decisions; asks trigger questions; highlights the issues users are likely to encounter and provides a checklist … also includes evaluation tools including surveys, worksheets and timelines for each stage of an evaluation.
-These can be used as they are, or adapted according to the needs of each project.’
-From Creative Victoria (Aus).
+It separates the evaluation into key stages and each stage includes a worksheet.’
+Scroll down to the bottom of the page to find the pdf link from Creative Victoria (Aus).

 Learning Away Evaluation Toolkit